We want to make Reiki available to patients at St George’s Hospital (University of London) in Tooting.

 For further information, please email Melanie Glanville

 Ideally, you will plan to commit at least three years to this project, which will ensure continuity and underpin its success.
-St George’s will manage your DBS application (Disclosure and Barring Service, formerly CRB).
+The host NHS Hospital Volunteer and HR Departments will undertake your DBS application (Disclosure and Barring Service, formerly CRB) and Occupational Health Clearances at the request of Full Circle Fund Therapies.

 This project echoes and applauds the values stated by The Full Circle Fund: always to be “excellent, kind, responsible and respectful”.